Dr. Conor Lynch

 Research Fellow & Group Lead

-In 2013, Conor was awarded the Irish Research Council for Science Engineering and Technology (IRCSET) Enterprise Partnership PhD Scholarship.
+In 2013, he was awarded the Irish Research Council for Science Engineering and Technology (IRCSET) Enterprise Partnership PhD Scholarship.
 Partnering with United Technologies Research Centre (UTRC), he concluded his PhD degree in model predictive control, focusing on Kalman Filtering optimisation techniques to optimally schedule the renewable energy contribution within a micro-grid in the Process, Energy and Transportation Department at Munster Technological University in 2016.
 During his PhD, he completed a term with the Applied Control Technology Consortium (ACTC) under the guidance of Prof Mike Grimble through the University of Strathclyde, Glasgow, Scotland.
 In that time, he studied System Modelling, Identification and Parameter Estimation Methods for the Predictive Control for Linear and Nonlinear Systems.
+More recently, in 2024 he completed a Postgraduate Diploma in Teaching and Learning in Higher Education through the MTU Teaching and Learning Unit.

 His research interests include: Optimisation, Micro-Grids, System Modelling, Machine Learning, Data Analytics and Artificial Intelligence for Forecasting and Predictive Control for the integration and allocation of renewable energy resources

-Besnier, B. Basu, C. O Leary, C. Lynch, S. McKeever, V. Lakshmi, “Understanding the Inniscarra reservoir fluctuations to predict downstream flooding through hydrological modelling”, 2023, American Geophysical Union (AGU) fall meeting, San Francisco, CA, December 11-15.
+Besnier, B. Basu, C. O Leary, C. Lynch, S. McKeever and V. Lakshmi, “Understanding the Inniscarra reservoir fluctuations to predict downstream flooding through hydrological modelling”, 2023, American Geophysical Union (AGU) fall meeting, San Francisco, CA, December 11-15.

-P. Q. An, C. O’Leary, G. Smith, M. Caballero, C. Lynch, “Evaluation of Perceptron Learning Algorithm for Day-Ahead Photovoltaic Power Forecasting”, 2023, International Symposium on Electrical and Electronics Engineering (ISEE), Vietnam, 19-20 Oct.
+P. Q. An, C. O'Leary, G. Smith, M. Caballero and C. Lynch, “Evaluation of Perceptron Learning Algorithm for Day-Ahead Photovoltaic Power Forecasting”, 2023, International Symposium on Electrical and Electronics Engineering (ISEE), Vietnam, 19-20 Oct.

-R. Bain, C. Lynch, D. McDonnell, K. Witheephanich, “An XGBoost approach for industrial component degradation classification”, 2022, 33rd Irish Signals & Systems Conference (ISSC), Cork, Ireland, 9-10 June
+R. Bain, C. Lynch, D. McDonnell and K. Witheephanich, “An XGBoost approach for industrial component degradation classification”, 2022, 33rd Irish Signals & Systems Conference (ISSC), Cork, Ireland, 9-10 June

-C. O’Leary, C. Lynch, “An Evaluation of Machine Learning Approaches for Milk Volume Prediction in Ireland”, 2022, 33rd Irish Signals & Systems Conference (ISSC), Cork, Ireland, 9-10 June
+C. O’Leary and C. Lynch, “An Evaluation of Machine Learning Approaches for Milk Volume Prediction in Ireland”, 2022, 33rd Irish Signals & Systems Conference (ISSC), Cork, Ireland, 9-10 June

 C. Lynch, M. J. O’Mahony and R. A. Guinee, “Novel Kalman Filter Bank Methodology for Time-Series Prediction in Forecasting Applications” Proc.
 2nd International Conference on Data-Driven Plasma Science (ICDDPS), 13 – 17 May 2019, Marseille, France.